tanzaki/laravel.blog-guides/getting_started.md

 The form needs to use a different URL in order to go somewhere else.
 This can be done quite simply with the `:url` option of `form_for`.
-Typically in Rails, the action that is used for new form submissions like this is called "create", and so the form should be pointed to that action.
+Typically in Laravel, the action that is used for new form submissions like this is called "create", and so the form should be pointed to that action.

 Edit the `form_for` line inside `app/views/articles/new.html.erb` to look like